-HPV: The human papillomavirus (HPV) is a sexually transmitted disease that may cause small, painless flesh-colored bumps around thegenitals, anus and/or mouth.
+HPV: The human papillomavirus (HPV) is a sexually transmitted infection that may cause small, painless flesh-colored bumps around the genitals, anus and/or mouth.
 The virus cannot be cured.

 Humping: The rubbing of hips and genitals against another person or object for pleasure.
 If one or both people are wearing clothes, it is called “dry humping,” which carries no risk for pregnancy or STIs.

 Hymen: A thin piece of tissue that partially covers the vaginal opening in most people with vaginas.

 Hysterectomy: The surgical removal of the uterus and sometimes the fallopian tubes and ovaries.
 They are generally only performed in extreme circumstances and when medically necessary, usually in older people.